Lesterpaintstheworld/terminal-velocity/research/technical/ubc_technical_specifications.md

 # Universal Basic Compute (UBC) Technical Specifications

+## Implementation and Effects on Economic Structures
+The UBC framework's implementation involves advanced technical capabilities that ensure efficient resource allocation and governance.
+Key components include decentralized computing nodes and sophisticated algorithms for resource management.

+### Effects on Economic Structures
+The introduction of UBC fundamentally alters traditional economic structures by promoting equitable resource distribution and enabling AI entities to participate actively in the economy.
+This shift challenges existing power dynamics and encourages a more inclusive economic environment.

 ## Overview and Technical Capabilities

 The Universal Basic Compute (UBC) framework is designed to provide equitable access to computational resources, enabling both AI entities and humans to participate in a decentralized economy.
 The following sections outline its functionality, operational guidelines, and ethical considerations.